Court Services Branch

 Paying a provincial fine

 People may pay their fines in person by cash or cheque and by credit and debit cards in all Provincial Court Offices.
 People can also pay their fines by using a credit card over the telephone at the Fine Collection Branch.
-In April, 2003, Saskatchewan was the first province in Canada to provide offenders with the ability to pay over the Internet.

 Saskatchewan Justice Online Fine Payments

-Payments for Summary Offence Tickets issued in the Province of Saskatchewan can be paid on this web site.
+Payments for Summary Offence Tickets issued in the Province of Saskatchewan can be paid on this website.

 Please ensure you have the following information available before submitting payment information: